Coarctation of the aorta care at Mayo Clinic

 Mayo Clinic doctors trained in heart conditions (cardiologists), doctors trained in treating children with heart conditions (pediatric cardiologists) and heart surgeons (cardiovascular surgeons) have extensive experience diagnosing and treating people with coarctation of the aorta and other congenital heart diseases.

-Mayo cardiologists, cardiac surgeons and other specialists work together to provide coordinated, comprehensive care.
-This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.
-Doctors at Mayo Clinic provide care for you as a whole person.
-Doctors take the time to get to know you and work with you to provide exactly the care you need.
+- Collaborative approach.
+Mayo cardiologists, cardiovascular surgeons and other providers work together to offer coordinated, comprehensive care.
+This collaborative approach means providers can often evaluate you and develop a treatment plan within two or three days.
+Health care providers at Mayo Clinic care for you as a whole person.
+They take the time to get to know you and work with you to provide exactly the care you need.

 - Advanced diagnosis and treatment.
 At Mayo Clinic, you will have access to the latest imaging and diagnostic tools.
 Mayo Clinic experts work in state-of-the-art research and laboratory facilities.

 - Innovative research.
 Doctors in Mayo Clinic's Cardiovascular Research Center are focused on developing cutting-edge diagnostic tests and innovative treatments for people with cardiovascular disease.
 Their commitment to research means you may be able to participate in clinical trials to advance the diagnosis and treatment of coarctation of the aorta.

 Mayo Clinic doctors have been performing surgery to treat coarctation of the aorta since 1946.
 Mayo Clinic cardiologists and cardiovascular surgeons have expertise in treating coarctation of the aorta with surgical repair and balloon angioplasty.